 Hi!
-My name is Cate and I am currently an undergrad majoring in environmental studies and geography minoring in sustainability at the George Washington University.
+My name is Cate and I am a recent graduate, majoring in environmental studies and geography minoring in sustainability at the George Washington University.
 I was born in Australia and grew up on the island of Samoa and in New York City, but my parents are from Denmark and England.

 From a young age, I have been incredibly lucky to have traveled far and wide, getting to learn from a diverse set of experiences and people along the way.
 This also instilled my deep love and fascination for the natural world, particularly for animals.

 In high school, at the United Nations International School in NYC, my interest and knowledge about the environment flourished.
 We were very much involved with current global issues, climate action being one topic that was particularly emphasized, along with many of the other UN Sustainable Development Goals.